AlbanE237/mboa-test/README.md

 ⚙️ Server Update Before Deployment

-Before deploying Apache, the remote server (a VM on Google Cloud Platform) is automatically updated using `apt update`.
+Before the Docker deployment, the remote server (GCP, AZURE, AWS Virtual Machine) is automatically updated using `apt update`.

-Keeping the server updated ensures:
+This step ensures:

-- Better security by applying the latest patches.
+- Security patches are applied
-- Improved stability by using the most recent versions of system packages.
+- Packages are up to date
-- Prevention of potential issues during Docker deployment.
+- Smoother Docker installation and execution

 This good practice strengthens the reliability and security of the deployed application.